 I feel lighter to have all of these items gone.
 They are no longer hanging over my head or telling me that I shouldn’t be relaxing when I am.
 But I also feel a bit lost.
 Today, I have already done my morning meditation, journaling, Elevate brain training and Duolingo French language training.
-I then did my daily weight training, hips and balance exercises, followed by going outside and walking 10,000 steps.
+I then did my daily weight training, hips and balance exercises, and went outside and walked 10,000 steps.
 I shopped for the food I needed at the local supermarket, meal prepped for the next few days, and cleaned up my place.

-My brain told me that I would feel amazing no longer having anything that I need to do.
+My brain told me that I would feel amazing, no longer having anything that I needed to do.
 But I do not.
-So now, having just eaten half a salad and a tasty Magnum ice-cream, I find myself here at the computer putting down my thoughts into words.
+So now, having just eaten half a salad and a tasty Magnum ice cream, I find myself here at the computer putting down my thoughts into words.

 Goals vs Values

 Exactly how I feel now is why I tell my clients not just to live their lives by their goals.
 Sure, having things to aim for is great.
 So is hitting these targets and crossing these items off our to-do lists.
 It gives us a nice little surge of dopamine and fires up the reward pathways in our brain when we achieve something.
 And our brains feel good for a temporary moment until we start searching for the next target to hit.